mcollina/node-eps/XXX-asyncwrap-api.md

 // time for requests (e.g. FSReqWrap).
 function before(id) { }

-// after() is called just after the handle's callback has finished, and will be
+// after() is called just after the handle's callback has finished, and will
-// called regardless whether the handle's callback threw. function after(id) { }
+// always fire.
+Except in the case of an uncaught exception. function after(id) { }

 // destroy() is called when an AsyncWrap instance is destroyed.
 In cases like